our chair’s welcome

 Welcome to the Department of Oceanography at the University of Hawaiʻi at Mānoa!

 The Department of Oceanography is a global leader in oceanographic research and education, providing a welcoming and supportive environment for all.
-Our mission is to integrate education with cutting-edge oceanographic research, building on our unique location in the Pacific Ocean, and serving our diverse communities and cultures, with respect and aloha.
+Our mission is to integrate education with cutting-edge oceanographic research, building on our unique location in the Pacific Ocean.
 Our graduate and undergraduate students have a wealth of opportunity to learn in unique settings while taking advantage of our research vessels, modern oceanographic instrumentation, and state-of-the-art laboratories.
-Our students work alongside acclaimed researchers and are engaged in diverse projects that encompass the physics, geology, chemistry and biology of the ocean, from the tropics to the poles and from above the sea surface to deep within the seafloor.
+Our students work alongside acclaimed researchers and are engaged in a wide range of projects that encompass the physics, geology, chemistry and biology of the ocean, from the tropics to the poles and from above the sea surface to deep within the seafloor.

 We encourage independent thinking and ideas in pursuit of scientific inquiry.
 Ours is a learning environment that enables questioning and risk-taking coupled with scientific reasoning and process.
 That independent inquiry is underpinned by a strong and well-established system of supports and resources.